gobind4836/ContactManagerApp/README.md

 User Can Delete Contact.
 User Can Edit Contact.
 User Also Bulk Upload Contact List Using XML File , Just Upload File And Click Import Xml, all contact Will save.

-This is Beta Version Of this app that why i'm not using jquery